RandomSearch18/mid-knight-snacks/README.md

 ## Credits

-Developed by Andrew, Mish and Morgan.
+Developed by the dream team of Andrew, Mish and Morgan during Counterspell.
+Enhanced by Mish after the game jam.

+Made using [Pygame](https://www.pygame.org/), with [Pygbag](https://pygame-web.github.io/wiki/pygbag/) for the web distribution.